Dknz1/Muay/README.md

 - 900 for 1 on 1 personal training (1 hour)
 - 600 each for 2 on 1 personal training (1 hour)

-- 5km radias of Sathorn Bangkok
+- includes transport to you (within a 5km radias of Sathorn Bangkok)

+## Whats included
 - 1 hour session includes
    - warm up
    - Muay thai rounds